Closedness and invertibility for the sum of two closed operators: An application to the abstract linear non-autonomous parabolic problem

 \section{An application to the abstract linear non-autonomous parabolic problem}

-In this section, we apply the previous result on the closedness and invertibility of the sum of two closed operators in order to recover a classical result on the existence, uniqueness and maximal $L^{p}$-regularity of solution for the abstract non-autonomous linear parabolic equation.
-We will require the natural extensions of certain operators from the original space to the Bochner space to be $ON$-sectorial.
-Therefore, we restrict to an ideal case of $\mathcal{E}$-sectorial operators, namely to the case of $R$-sectorial operators.
-We start by recalling the definition of this property.
+In this section, we apply the previous result on the closedness and invertibility for the sum of two closed operators in order to recover a classical result on the existence, uniqueness and maximal $L^{p}$-regularity for solutions of the abstract linear non-autonomous parabolic equation.
+We will require the natural extensions of our operators from the original space to the Bochner space to be $ON$-sectorial.
+Therefore, we restrict to an ideal subclass of $\mathcal{E}$-sectorial operators, namely to the $R$-sectorial operators.